hjyu14/code_MobLock/README.md

 The repository ships with every pre-computed CSV needed to re-render every figure in the paper.
-To verify your setup is working, render the main-text Figure 3 — the synthetic benchmark that compares MobileIsolator against the three adaptive heuristics across four topology–target regimes:
+To verify your setup is working, render the main-text Figure 3 — the synthetic benchmark that compares MobLock against the three adaptive heuristics across four topology–target regimes:

 ```bash